CSpanias/SecHeaders/headers/strict-transport-security/README.md

 ![strict-transport-security-1c.png](images/strict-transport-security-1c.png)

-3. Run the server with HSTS, confirm that it's there:
+3. Run the server with HSTS and confirm that it's there:

 ```bash
 $ HSTS=1 node server.js